pbridgeman91/playerhouse/README.md

 ## 🎮 Why This Matters
 In traditional casinos, regulators like Gaming Control Boards audit machines, verify odds, and ultimately control the entire gaming industry.
 The casino business is owned by the state.
-Our mission is to take that power back—by making games transparent, decentralized, and fully on-chain.
+We absolutely can take that power back—by making great onchain gaming experiences.

 **PlayerHouse removes the need for trust by putting all logic—spin, payout, bonus, randomness—on-chain.
 The smart contract *is* the regulator.**